My Best Astrophotography Lens – Venus Optics – Laowa 12mm f/2.8 Zero-D

 May 3, 2019

 If I am planning on taking photos of the night sky, as in astrophotography type shots, then I will most certainly take my favourite lens for Astro work.
 It is made by Venus Optics and is the Laowa 12mm f/2.8 Zero-D lens.
 There are different mounts available, depending on which camera brand you use, such as Canon, Nikon, and Sony.
-This is the best lens I own to take night time photos.
+This is the best lens at the moment that I own to take night time photos that are pin sharp with a super wide-angle that is not distorted.

 The f/2.8 aperture of the Laowa is excellent for astrophotography as with an excellent sensor of most modern digital sensors, you can photograph the Milky Way clearly with exposures of less than 30 seconds.
 This reduces the movement of stars in the photo due to the earth’s rotation.
 Setting the aperture to f/2.8 lets in an awesome amount of light, combined with a high ISO you won’t have any problems capturing the night stars!
 (Assuming the moon and any other ambient light isn’t causing other issues with too much light!)

 Sharpness and Focus